iblech/instiki-cli/README.md

     * Accept (y/n)? y
     * Saving changes... done.

-...the cycle continues...
+…the cycle continues…

     * Fetching https://golem.ph.utexas.edu/wiki/instiki/show/Sandbox... done.
-    * Waiting for changes, go edit "Sandbox"...
+    * Waiting for changes, go edit file "Sandbox"...

 I wrote the tool specifically to be able to edit the [nLab](https://golem.ph.utexas.edu/wiki/instiki/show/Sandbox) more comfortably, but *instiki-cli* should work with any Instiki installation.

+Before pushing changes, *instiki-cli* checks whether the entry on the wiki has changed meanwhile and aborts if that should be the case.